dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

             * At big companies you can afford more ROCKSTARS and fewer SUPERSTARS, and you can use bonuses as a scalaeble tool to have people self-separate.
             * At startups, everyone should be working their butt off.
 You can't afford to have anyone doing the minimum, just 'meeting expectations' -- if you have those folks, you should be firing them.
         1. Bonuses burn people out when they *need* to hit the high end to make ends meet.
-            * People stress out if they are going to get get that bonus or not.
+            * People stress out if they are going to get that bonus or not.
 It distracts them from work.
 Increases the risk of burnout, since any slack time could be "no bonus" time.
         1. Bonuses send the signal you don't think someone is worth that salary, which lowers trust.
 Startups need high trust to work.
             * Putting it into the salary shows you trust them.
 "I'm going to pay you at the top of the band/above market price/etc, because I believe you are going to deliver incredible results in this role..."
     1. See Drive book.